chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 #### Incident 1 — circa 4-8th November 2021

 As a keen recitalist, I was eager to engage with the Society's Soloist Competition.
+It represents a rare and valuable opportunity to perform a large-scale concerto-style work with an advanced orchestra and would be an invaluable professional experience.
+Communication errors had meant my first application to engage with the competition in the 2019-2020 academic was frustrated, so I was keen to engage with the process as early as possible this time around.
+Knowing that appropriateness of repertoire was an important factor in deciding participants for the compe

 #### Incident 2 — 28th February 2022